Musialkov/Musialkov/README.md

 - 👋 Hi, I’m Hubert Musiała (@Musialkov) and I am a student of Applied Computer Science
-- 👀 I’m interested in game programing especially in Unity.
-I really like to learn new things
+- 👀 I’m interested in game programming and web developing

 <!---